LSST: from Science Drivers to Reference Design and Anticipated Data Products

-As a result, the Earth orbits within a swarm of asteroids; some number of these objects will ultimately strike the Earth's surface.
-In December 2005, the U.S. Congress directed\footnote{For details see http://neo.jpl.nasa.gov/neo/report2007.html} NASA to implement a near-Earth object (NEO) survey that would catalog 90\% of NEOs larger than 140 meters by 2020.
-About 20\% of NEOs, the potentially hazardous asteroids or PHAs, are in orbits that pass sufficiently close to Earth's orbit, to within 0.05 AU, that perturbations with time scales of a century can lead to intersections and the possibility of collision.
-In order to fulfill the Congressional mandate using a ground-based facility, a 10-meter class telescope equipped with a multi-gigapixel camera, and a sophisticated and robust data processing system are required (Ivezi\'{c} et al. 2007a).
-The search for NEOs also places strong constraints on the cadence of observations, requiring closely spaced pairs of observations (two or preferably three times per lunation) in order to link observations unambiguously and derive orbits.
-Individual exposures should be shorter than about 30 seconds each to minimize the effects of trailing for the majority of moving objects.
-The images must be well sampled to enable accurate astrometry, with absolute accuracy of at least 0.1 arcsec.
-The images should reach a depth of at least $\sim$24.5 (5$\sigma$ for point sources) in the $r$ band in order to probe the $\sim0.1$ km size range at main-belt distances, and to fulfill the Congressional NEO mandate.
-The photometry should be better than 1-2\% to enable color-based taxonomy.
+Discovering and linking objects in the Solar System moving with a wide range of apparent velocities (from several degrees per day for NEOs to a few arc seconds per day for the most distant TNOs) places strong constraints on the cadence of observations, requiring closely spaced pairs of observations (two or preferably three times per lunation) in order to link detections unambiguously and derive orbits (SciBook Ch.~5).
+Individual exposures should be shorter than about 30 seconds to minimize the effects of trailing for the majority of moving objects.
+The images must be well sampled to enable accurate astrometry, with absolute accuracy of at least 0.1 arcsec in order to measure orbital parameters of TNOs with enough precision to constrain theoretical models and enable prediction of occultations.
+The photometry should be better than 1--2\% to measure asteroids' colors and thus determine their types.
+The different filters should be observed over a short time span to reduce apparent variations in color due to changes in observing geometry, but should be repeated over many lunations in order to determine phase curves and allow shape modeling.

+The Congressional mandate can be fulfilled with a 10-meter-class telescope equipped with a multi-gigapixel camera, and a sophisticated and robust data processing system \citep{2007IAUS..236..353I}.
+The images should reach a depth of at least 24.5 (5$\sigma$ for point sources) in the $r$ band to reach high completeness down to the 140 m mandate for NEOs.
+Such an instrument would probe the $\sim$100 m size range at main-belt distances, and discover rare distant TNOs such as Sedna \citep{2004ApJ...617..645B} and 2012 VP113 \citep{2014Natur.507..471T}.